Can i consume Plant Protein if i have IBS/ Lactose Intolerance ?

 Lactose intolerance is a digestive disorder caused by the inability to digest lactose, the main carbohydrate in dairy products.
 It can cause various symptoms, including bloating, diarrhea and abdominal cramps.
 People with lactose intolerance don’t make enough of the enzyme lactase, which is needed to digest lactose

 Yes, you can consume plant-based proteins which have a low food map.
 You might think that pea is high on the food map, so it might not be the best idea to consume it.
-This is because the protein from the pea is isolated and the carbohydrate part of the pea is removed.
-Hence plant-based proteins derived from pea proteins can be consumed if you suffer from IBS.
+This is because the protein powder for IBS is made from pea it is isolated and the carbohydrate part of the pea is removed.
+Hence plant-based protein powder derived from pea proteins can be consumed if you suffer from IBS.

 One needs to make sure the carbohydrate content is low in the protein and there is no sugar added in the product.
 Do read the ingredient label to make sure all the items mentioned are low in the food map.

-Plant Proteins do not contain lactose and hence if you are lactose intolerant you can yet consume plant based proteins without any problems.
+Plant protein powder for IBS do not contain lactose and hence if you are lactose intolerant you can yet consume plant based proteins without any problems.

 If you have been diagnosed with irritable bowel syndrome or your lactose intolerant, you may not be able to take whey protein powder.
 Whey protein powder is made from cow’s milk.
 Whey is one of the two primary proteins found in dairy.
 Dairy products are common food that can trigger IBS symptoms.
 If you notice that your symptoms worsen after ingesting whey protein powder, discontinue use and talk with your doctor.